 WHO: The Campaign is a collaboration between residents and business owners in the Ely, Minnesota, area and partners representing a myriad of interests including: wilderness edge residents, Boundary Waters users, youth groups, hunters and anglers, faith groups, wilderness edge businesses, outdoor retailers, and Native American people and tribes.
-Campaign partner organizations include Northeastern Minnesotans for Wilderness, Boundary Waters Trust, Sierra Club, American Rivers, Center for Biological Diversity, Izaak Walton League of America, Defenders of Wildlife, Earthworks, Ernest C. Oberholtzer Foundation, Friends of the Boundary Waters Wilderness, Environment Minnesota, Minnesota Conservation Federation, National Wildlife Federation, National Resources Defense Council, The Wilderness Society and Wilderness Watch.
+The Campaign's partners include more than 24 environmental groups, the Sportsmen for the Boundary Waters and the over 250 business that make up the Boundary Waters Business Coalition.

 WHY: By-products of sulfide-ore copper mining include hazardous pollutants such as sulfuric acid and heavy metals, which could permanently pollute the pristine water and unspoiled forests of the Boundary Waters and damage the sustainable economy of the wilderness-edge communities in the area.
 The proposed sulfide-ore copper mines are not within the Boundary Waters itself but their pollution will flow into the Wilderness, causing direct damage.
 The mining industry has a long history of major infrastructure failures with catastrophic environmental impacts.
+The Campaign hopes to achieve the same federal protection that other national treasures like the Grand Canyon and Yellowstone National Park have received.

-FOR MORE INFORMATION:
+FOR MORE INFORMATION: Visit SavetheBoundaryWaters.org or Facebook.com/SavetheBoundaryWaters

-Visit www.savetheboundarywaters.org or www.facebook.com/savetheboundarywaters